MyEtherWallet/dns-watcher/README.md

 ## Port

-By default, this application runs on port `8080`.
+By default, this application runs on port `8080`

 ## Allowed IPs

-By default, the application includes a `.json` file with an array of valid ips of A record resolutions for [MyEtherWallet.com](https://www.myetherwallet.com).
+By default, the application includes an `allowed-mew-ips.json` file with an array of valid ips of A record resolutions for [MyEtherWallet.com](https://www.myetherwallet.com).
 This file can either be altered to include a desired array of valid ips for a different domain name, or the `.env` file can be updated with the variable ALLOWED_IPS to point to a different `.json` file containing a similarly formatted array of ips.

 # Development